rajhaldar06/30743562/README.md

 Documentation
 How to Run the Application
 1. Compile the Java Files:
-o	Ensure you have JDK installed on your machine.
-Open a terminal or command prompt and navigate to the directory where your .java files are located. o	Compile the Java files using the javac command:
+Ensure you have JDK installed on your machine.
+Open a terminal or command prompt and navigate to the directory where your .java files are located.
+Compile the Java files using the javac command:
 2. Run the Application:
 o	After compilation, you will have class files for each of your Java classes.
 Run the application using the java command: